rohany/StandardML-GPU/docs/index.md

 and more overhead for thrust and Standard ML, but the time taken by our library stays relatively constant.

 <iframe width="640" height="540" frameborder="0" scrolling="no" src="https://plot.ly/~bhoughton/9.embed"></iframe>

+In a less contrived setting, this fusing ability is extremely useful for just allowing programmers to write transformations on data without having to worry about performance issues of those transformations.
+Being able to fuse even one mapping operation into a reduction can shave a constant off the overall runtime of the program.

 We implemented fusing by adjusting how sequences were represented for the structure `FusedINTGPUSequence`.
 Now, these structures also carry around a list of functions